An overview of the Settlement Agreement, including objectives and principal components.

 Agency Guidance will embody principles described in the Agreement and will address the need for site-specific NEPA analysis for individual projects.
 Guidance will include:

-- Encourage project proponents to locate projects within designated corridors or adjacent to existing ROWs, notify project proponents of any section 368 corridor segments that are corridors of concern, and consider alternative locations if a proposed project would be located within a section 368 corridor of concern segment.
+- Encourage project proponents to locate projects within designated corridors or adjacent to existing ROWs, notify project proponents of any Section 368 energy corridor segments that are corridors of concern, and consider alternative locations if a proposed project would be located within a Section 368 energy corridor of concern segment.

 - Corridors of concern are corridors that would have environmental impacts, extensive mitigation measures or would require preparation of EIS, alternative corridor considerations or LUP amendments.
 Corridors of concern are identified in Exhibit A of the Settlement Agreement.